Capital punishment: China

-Some further forms of capital punishment were practised in the Tang dynasty, of which the first two that follow at least were extralegal.
+Some further forms of capital punishment were practiced in the Tang dynasty, of which the first two that follow at least were extralegal.
 The first of these was scourging to death with the thick rod which was common throughout the Tang dynasty especially in cases of gross corruption.
 The second was truncation, in which the convicted person was cut in two at the waist with a fodder knife and then left to bleed to death.
-A further form of execution called Ling Chi (slow slicing), or death by/of a thousand cuts, was used from the close of the Tang dynasty (around 900) to its abolition in 1905.
+A further form of execution called Ling Chi (slow slicing), or death by/of a thousand cuts, was used from the close of the Tang dynasty (around 900) to its abolition in 907.

 When a minister of the fifth grade or above received a death sentence the emperor might grant him a special dispensation allowing him to commit suicide in lieu of execution.
 Even when this privilege was not granted, the law required that the condemned minister be provided with food and ale by his keepers and transported to the execution ground in a cart rather than having to walk there.

 Nearly all executions under the Tang dynasty took place in public as a warning to the population.
 The heads of the executed were displayed on poles or spears.
 When local authorities decapitated a convicted criminal, the head was boxed and sent to the capital as proof of identity and that the execution had taken place.